jbalmert/tdd-feedback/README.md

 **InvalidMovesAreNotAllowed**
 I already limit the moves that can be made to 9 (technically 10 if a client decided to send null).
 I want to prove that a square can only be taken once during a game.
 When an attempt to take a square more than once happens, I want an invalidMove event to occur.
 The event should include the player and square.
 I decided the point to validate a move is between TicTacToe and GameBoard.
 To insert something between them, I renamed GameBoard -> PlayingGameBoard and made a GameBoard interface.
 Now TicTacToe depends on the GameBoard interface and PlayingGameBoard is the implementation.
 To insert something between them, I created GameBoardValidation which may delegate to PlayingGameBoard if the current move is valid.
 Otherwise it will send the invalidMove event and stop processing.
 It defers to MoveValidator to determine if a move is valid.

+## Scenario 5
+**NoMovesAcceptedAfterGameOver**
+Once the game has ended in a draw or a win, no new moves should be accepted.
+In keeping with making minimal changes to existing code, I'm looking for a seam to add a new object to handle the responsibility rather modifying existing objects.
+One thing to note is that I've built up an event infrastructure.
+I know exactly when a game has been won or gone into a draw.
+I can make my own client to listen the events.
+I'll still want the client to have their own listener, so I'll need to add an event broadcaster.
+Once I've received the event, I want to change the system so that any attempt to take a square results in a gameOver event.
+Like the previous scenario, the higher up I do this the cleaner the implementation will be.
+What I need is an alternate version of the GameBoard that only sends gameOver events when it is called.

+## Unit test of GameEventBroadcaster
+**sendsEventToEachRegisteredListener** This test is rather straightforward.
+I don't see anything else I need to do to prove this class does what it needs to do.